 Once you have roughened the surface, take extra care to sweep and vacuum away all the dust before you start to apply the compound.

-You’ll want to fully coat the surface with the PVA straight from the tube or tub depending on which one you purchase.
+You’ll want to thoroughly coat the surface with the PVA straight from the tube or tub, depending on which one you purchase.

 You will need to let the PVA set until it becomes tacky before applying the compound.

 The good news about PVA is that it is a cheap, effective product.
 All you need is a paintbrush or roller that is from 4’ to 6’ in size to get started.

 However, the downside is that the PVA must be tacky for you to begin adding the compound.

 This requires precise timing, as PVA that is still too wet or too dry will not work.

 Plus, correctly applying the PVA to the surface will require walking back and forth to apply downward pressure.

 Be prepared to have PVA stuck on your shoes and perhaps your knees depending on how much pressing down is required.

 2- Try Out Ardway Plan

 If the above two methods are not for you, you can use Ardex’s 2-part self-leveling compound, which is a product often used by commercial contractors.